takshak8709/portfolio/README.md

 - **Usage:** Explains how to navigate and use the website.
 - **License:** States the license under which the code is shared.

-Feel free to modify the `README.md` file as per your needs!